 The Legend of Bagger Vance

 In 2000, Redford would direct Will Smith, Matt Damon, and Charlize Theron in The Legend of Bagger Vance.
 Unfortunately, it earned only $39.5 million at the box office, falling short of even recovering half of its budget of $80 million.
-The lackluster performance can be attributed to the stiff competition during its theater run as it was released at the same time as films like Meet the Parents and Charlie’s Angels.
+The lackluster performance can be attributed to the stiff competition during its theater run as it was released simultaneously with films like Meet the Parents and Charlie’s Angels.

 The Last Castle